apache/spark/docs/sql-programming-guide.md

 teenagers.map(t => "Name: " + t(0)).collect().foreach(println)
 {% endhighlight %}

-Note that Spark SQL currently uses a very basic SQL parse
+Note that Spark SQL currently uses a very basic SQL parser.
+Users that want a more complete dilect of SQL should look at the HiveQL support provided by `HiveContext`.

 ## Using Parquet